oluwafenyi/sample_project/docs/Heroku Deployment.md

 I will be setting:
 1. DJANGO_SECRET_KEY=foo
 2. DJANGO_DEBUG=true
+3. DJANGO_SETTINGS_MODULE=config.settings.heroku

+Add Heroku postgres as a resource.
+This will automatically add the DATABASE_URL variable.

 The pipeline runs tests on your code and uses akhileshns/heroku-deploy@v3.12.12 to deploy.
 You are required to modify: